LMN1460/Hydrobird/README.md

 *  `check` to check devices for operability and reopen any closed channels.
 * `pumpon` or `pumpoff` to manually turn on or off the pump (power plug).
 * `about` to view the about page.

+## Customization

+If you want to use the Hydrobird functions in your own implementation (say, a Flask app), copy the functions located in the `hydrobird_core.py` file.
+Not sure if they'll work as direct imports yet, but that'll be updated soon.

 ## Contribute